tc39/proposal-pattern-matching/README.md

 This is what the current spec describes.
 It has the advantage that it's a fairly straightforward logical mapping for a boolean operation developers are already used to.
 It has the disadvantage that it it a straightforward logical mapping for a boolean operation developers are already used to.
+Another advantage is that its short-circuiting semantics would be easier to understand because they work the same as the existing `||` and `&&` operators.

 The main conflict here is for matches such as `null || false || 0`, which can succeed if the matched value is any of those three -- whereas such an expression